TrueSparrowSystems/brand-monitoring/README.md

 ```

 ### Initialization Params
-- **twitterApiConfig** is an object which has following key(s).
+- **twitterApiConfig** Object which has following key(s).

-    - **bearerToken**: It is used to have a more secure point of entry to use Twitter APIs, and can be obtained from the developer portal inside the keys and tokens section of your Twitter App's settings.
+    - **bearerToken**: Used to have a more secure point of entry to use Twitter APIs, and can be obtained from the developer portal inside the keys and tokens section of your Twitter App's settings.

-- **awsComprehendConfig** is an object which contains AWS Comprehend access credentials.
+- **awsComprehendConfig** Object which contains AWS Comprehend access credentials.
 It has following keys.

-    - **region**: It is the AWS region.
+    - **region**: AWS region.
     - **accessKeyId**: AWS uses this to verify your identity and grant or deny you access to specific resources.
     - **secretAccessKey**: AWS uses this to verify your identity and grant or deny you access to specific resources.